silentorb/marloth-story/books/fairytale/part6.md

 The raven jerked his head back and forth a few times.
 "Okay.
 Maybe a little."

-"None of this is really about trusting Adelle.
+"None of this is really about Adelle.
 Your complaint is with me.
 The real question is: do you trust me?"

 "For the most part."